I have a lot to be thankful for, and I know it. Many, many people have participated/ participate in my life. I appreciate every one.

 Appreciation also to 10,000 more

 I am thankful for all the people in my life.
-If we've met, had contact in person or electronically, thank you.
-You've helped me and I appreciate it.
+If we have met, had contact in person or electronically, thank you.
+You have helped me and I appreciate your help, and you.
 Probably ten thousand people have demonstrably added to my life in some way.

 dear reader, you